asilardo/MSP-430G2553-ADC10-Temperature-Sensor-With-Single-Digit-Display-Assembly/README.md

 3. Custom 7-segment Launchpad Display 2.0 with 4 Pushbuttons provided by Texas Tech University
 ![](ADC10tempsensordemo.gif)

-#Note: Project was developed using IAR Embedded Workbench (as seen in the .s43 file extension for the code)
+# Note: Project was originally developed using IAR Embedded Workbench which uses .s43 file extension instead of .asm.
+I changed it to .asm so that github would recognize the program language as Assembly.